deepak-yadav-1993/react-redux/README.md

 # About

-This is a simple react web application that I develop and mentain on the side.
+This is a simple react web application that I developed and mentain on the side.
 I mostly use this app to track finances using the google sheets.

-This application is build using React, Redux for state management and D3 js for the data visualisation
+This application is built using React, Redux for state management and D3 js for the data visualisation

 ### CI/CD